deepmipt-VladZhukov/deephack_cources/README.md

 # deephack_courses
-NLP and RL tasks for deephack lab cources
+NLP and RL tasks for deephack lab courses